ly27253/LED-Net/README.md

 ## 6. Inference Speed Benchmarking
 For benchmarking the inference speed of the trained model, use the `benchmark.py` script.
 Adjust the script parameters as needed to assess the model’s efficiency under different conditions.

+## Acknowledgements

+We would like to express our sincere gratitude to outstanding open-source projects such as [MMsegmentation](https://github.com/open-mmlab/mmsegmentation), [DDRNet](http://arxiv.org/abs/2101.06085), [PIDNet](https://arxiv.org/pdf/2206.02066.pdf), and [DSNet](https://github.com/takaniwa/DSNet) for providing valuable inspiration and technical support for our research.
+Our project is based on these excellent works, and we have been deeply inspired by their innovative ideas.
+We are thankful to the open-source community for their contributions, which enable us to continue advancing and innovating upon existing achievements.